WE IGNITE CHANGE

 - Hear about the Women to Women Career Mentoring Program featured on the Steele Report

-As the new semester starts at Hawkeye we would be thrilled to add more mentors to the program.
+As the new semesters begin at Hawkeye College, we would be thrilled to add more mentors to the program.
 That’s where YOU come in…

 Here’s what it takes: